lmullen/lincolnmullen.com/content/courses/_index.md

 ---
 title: "Teaching"
 aliases:
   - "/teaching/"
 ---

 I teach courses in American religion, the global history of Christianity, the nineteenth-century United States, and in particular on digital history and computational history.
 All of my syllabi are available below.

 <table id="syllabus-list" class="date-list-table table table-borderless align-top">
+  <tr><td class="semester">Fall 2023</td> <td><a href="/courses/capitalism.2023">Capitalism and American Religion</a></td></tr>
   <tr><td class="semester">Spring 2023</td> <td><a href="/courses/christianity.2023">Global History of Christianity</a></td></tr>
   <tr><td class="semester">Spring 2023</td> <td><a href="/courses/data.2023">Data Analysis for History</a></td></tr>
   <tr><td class="semester">Fall 2022</td> <td><a href="/courses/clio1.2022">Clio Wired: An Introduction to History and New Media</a></td></tr>